Understanding Direct Export

 Obviously like any new business or career there’s a lot to learn and as you can see there are pros and cons of direct exporting but one of the best pieces of advice we can give is to be proactive, not reactive.

 By being proactive, you will firstly make sure that you have gained the knowledge you need to import or export your products globally and really understand the issues that you’ll face.
 You’ll take all the necessary steps to have a streamlined import and export process, you’ll have done all your research and homework and your process will be organised, efficient and you will have all your costs to hand.
 You’ll be able to analyse your risk within the process and foresee any problems or issues and develop any contingency plans to handle these problems.
+Being proactive also involves relationship building, which is crucial for establishing trust and long-term partnerships with international customers and distributors.

 By being proactive it will save you a lot of time, stress and ultimately money, keeping your profit margins healthy and your work life relaxed.